 "They may have prior experience, but it was 10 to 15 years ago and the people who learned the lessons are somewhere else in the organization or have moved on," Belden said.

-A good example is ICL's failed ERP implementation in 2014.
+A good example is Israel Chemical Limited's failed SAP ERP implementation in 2014.
 The project cost ballooned from $120 million to more than $500 million.
-Ultimately the CEO resigned, and the entire SAP ERP implementation was cancelled.
+Ultimately ICL's CEO resigned, and the entire implementation was cancelled.

-The CEO assigned the project to a relatively new person in the CFO's office, according to Belden.
-This project lead was primarily focused on making sure the financials were being incorporated into the ERP rather than taking into consideration the needs of the manufacturing and supply chain sides of the business.
+The CEO had assigned the project to a relatively new person in the CFO's office, according to Belden.
+This project lead was primarily focused on making sure financials were properly incorporated into the ERP rather than taking into consideration the needs of the manufacturing and supply chain sides of the business.
 Employees in the first factory revolted after they had the new system imposed upon them.